-DESCRIPTIVE COMPUTER SCIENCE 2 credits Computer literacy; terminology; methods; media for data representation, storage; elements of a computing system; data organization.
+DESCRIPTIVE COMPUTER SCIENCE

+Computer literacy; terminology; methods; media for data representation, storage; elements of a computing system; data organization.

-INTRODUCTION TO BASIC PROGRAMMING 3 credits Prerequisite: 3450:100 or placement.
+INTRODUCTION TO BASIC PROGRAMMING

+Prerequisite: 3450:100 or placement.
 Introduction to elementary DOS commands and the syntax and semantics of Microsoft QuickBASIC.
-Includes basic control structures, subprograms, functions, arrays, and sequential files
+Includes basic control structures, subprograms, functions, arrays, and sequential files.
+INTRODUCTION TO FORTRAN PROGRAMMING

-INTRODUCTION TO FORTRAN PROGRAMMING 3 credits Prerequisite: 3450:145 or 149 or equivalent.
+Prerequisite: 3450:145 or 149 or equivalent.
 Does not meet Computer science major, minor and/or certificate requirements.

-INTRODUCTION TO COBOL PROGRAMMING 3 credits Prerequisite: 3450:145 or 149 or equivalent
+INTRODUCTION TO COBOL PROGRAMMING

+Prerequisite: 3450:145 or 149 or equivalent INTRODUCTION TO PASCAL PROGRAMMING

-INTRODUCTION TO PASCAL PROGRAMMING 3 credits 205 Prerequisites: 3450:145 or 149 or equivalent and programming experience.
+Prerequisites: 3450:145 or 149 or equivalent and programming experience.

-INTRODUCTION TO C PROGRAMMING Prerequisites: programming experience and 3450:145 or 149 or equivalent.
+INTRODUCTION TO C PROGRAMMING

+Prerequisites: programming experience and 3450:145 or 149 or equivalent.
 Provides the student with additional programming skills allowing access to assembly or high-level macros.

-INTRODUCTION TO C++ PROGRAMMING Prerequisite: 3460:206.
+INTRODUCTION TO C++ PROGRAMMING

+Prerequisite: 3460:206.
 Introduction to class types and data abstraction.
 In addition, memory management and dynamic memory allocation will be dis-

-INTRODUCTION TO COMPUTER SCIENCE 209 Prerequisite: 3450:145 or 149.
+INTRODUCTION TO COMPUTER SCIENCE 209

+Prerequisite: 3450:145 or 149.
 An introduction to problem-solving methods and algorithm development.
 Programming in a high-level language including how to design, code, debug and document programs using techniques of good programming style.

-DATA STRUCTURES AND ALGORITHMS I 4 credits Prerequisites: 3460:209 and 3450:208.
+DATA STRUCTURES AND ALGORITHMS I

+Prerequisites: 3460:209 and 3450:208.
 Dynamic memory allocation methods, elementary data structures, internal representations, and associated algorithms.
 Topics include lists, stacks, queues, trees, and sorting methods.